Skip to content Skip to footer

 Clarissa Cridland, Co-Owner and Publisher

-In addition, I am Publisher for Girls Gone By Publishers.
+I am Publisher for Girls Gone By Publishers.
 My days are spent divided between the parishes and other church work and publishing.

 I started working in publishing in November 1976, for J M Dent in the Children’s Department (alas, not enough of Our Type of book, although we did publish Noel Streatfeild, Edward Ardizonne and Arthur Catherall, all of whom I met.
 We also had published Mabel Esther Allan and after I left there was another Viola Bayley, primarily because I had sold some of her earlier books into a foreign language.
 In January 1982 I moved to Somerset to work for Purnell (Noddy, Disney and other character books).
 This was owned by Robert Maxwell and in 1985 he merged the division for which I worked with Macdonald Children’s Books and for me it was a case of moving back to London (with Noddy) or redundancy.
 I chose to move, but only during the week, coming back to Coleford every weekend.